-- → Start to investigate corner cube array, 9 X 9 hexagon corner cubes in 35 mm X 35 mm.
-Center-to-center spacing of two adjacent corner cubes is ~ 4 mm. - → The reflective efficiency of single corner cube is comparable to large commercial corner cube and hollow retroreflector ( D = 1 inch ). - ➔ High reflective efficiency is vital to make qualified fringes and to make more channels. - → The measured precision is L = 417198.37 + 0.07 microns
+- ➔ Now using Edmund corner cube array, 9 X 9 hexagon corner cubes in 35 mm X 35 mm.
+Center-to-center spacing of two adjacent corner cubes is ~ 4 mm. - → The reflective efficiency of single corner cube is comparable to large commercial corner cube and hollow retroreflector (D = 1 inch). - ➔ High reflective efficiency is vital to make qualified fringes and to make more channels. - → Under controlled conditions L = 417198.37 + 0.07 microns the Physics and Detectors Distance Measurement Precision